 Risk: There are a few questions to consider: Is there a market for your property?
-What if you get a tenant who pays late or damages your property?
+What if you get a tenant who pays late or damages the property?
+What if you’re unable to rent out your property?
 Any of these factors could put a big dent in your passive income.

 3. Affiliate marketing

 With affiliate marketing, website owners, social media “influencers” or bloggers promote a third party’s product by including a link to the product on their site or social media account.
 Amazon might be the most well-known affiliate partner, but eBay, Awin and ShareASale are among the larger names, too.